 This is no longer the case.

-Today, smart marketers are creating rich and immersive local experiences using compelling copy, eye-catching imagery and high quality local video to engage and convert local searchers.
+Today, smart marketers are creating rich and immersive online customer engagement.
+They are using compelling copy, eye-catching imagery and high quality local video to engage and convert local searchers.
 Locally relevant images quickly capture the attention of visitors, said Wiideman Consulting Group’s Steve Wiideman, but they also give visitors content to share socially, as well.